schafezp/planet-fitness-baskin-robbins/README.md

 # Planet fitness and baskin robbins search

 ## Introduction
-In terre haute there are only two Baskin Robbins.
+In Terre Haute, Indiana there are only two Baskin Robbins.
 Across the street from one baskin robbins is a planet fitness.
 Across the street from the other Baskin Robbins is Anytime Fitness.
 It seems unlikely that this is a coincidence that the only two Baskin Robbins happen to be across the street from gyms.
 This is a writeup investigating whether this trend continues when considering a large geographical area.

 ![baskin robbins in terre haute][thaute_br]
 ![planet fitness in terre haute][thaute_pf]